 Outbound calling is used by corporations, businesses, and contact centers for cold-calling and warm-calling campaigns.
 Cold-calling is when you call new prospects to attract them towards your service, while warm-calling is getting in touch with clients your company has interacted with previously.
 Here are some different ways your small business or large corporation can benefit from outbound calling:

 Since outbound calling is generally sales-focused, it is used mostly for lead generation and brand awareness.
 Employees or representatives call a predetermined list of prospects and inform them of a company’s products and services.
 This list is created through market research that identifies an ideal target audience.
-Through these calls, you can let potential buyers know that your business exists while sharing information about products and services offered.
+Through these calls, you can let potential buyers know that your business exists while sharing information about the products and services offered.
 You can pitch sales or set future appointments for a salesperson to call or visit the person at a more convenient time to discuss the product further.
 Read more about common appointment setter mistakes here.

 Feedback and Surveys

-Lastly, you can use this service to conduct market research by collecting information about the market your product is entering and how customers are responding to it.
+Lastly, you can use this service to conduct local market research by collecting information about the market your product is entering and how customers are responding to it.
 Feedback is an important factor in the successful running of any corporation, so gathering feedback from users can help make improvements that better develop your service and enhance sales.

 Customer Success and Follow-Ups